The Trail Map:- OSI Map Series 16, 25

 This is the small seaside village where William Butler Yeats and his brother spent their summers at Elsinore House.
 Nestled between the mountains of Benbulben and Knocknarea, the walking route offers views of Oyster Island and Coney Island.

-At the end of the promenade you can see the Pier in the distance and the Metal Man out to sea.
+Towards the end of the promenade you meet the entrance to the RNLI Station where you turn left to take the coastal path.
+Passing the pier, you’ll see the Metal Man out to sea.
 It was erected in 1821 and stands pointing seafarers on the correct course.
 Dressed as a seaman of that period with blue coat and white trousers, he stands 12 feet high and weighs 7 tons.
-The route then follows the road to the right where you take a right at the T-junction on the Beach Road.
-Passing the Tennis grounds, take another right past the Hotel and a left on to the road parallel with the promenade.

 Don’t Miss!
 The poignant ‘Waiting On Shore’ monument near the lifeboat stations which depicts a woman with arms outstretched into the distance was erected on August 10th 2002.